Jasonzj/ife/README.md

-Jason
-@ Baidu IFE 2016
+I completed the IFE task